Direct Access Removes Barriers, Saves Money, and May Improve Outcomes. It’s Physical Therapy Without a Physician

 Direct Access Gets You in the Door

 Come by or contact a CORA clinic in your area so that we can explain more about direct access and help you understand the benefits of physical therapy and the services that our clinics offer.
-We have locations across Florida, Georgia, Michigan, South Carolina, and North Carolina, so come directly to us whenever you need us — no referral necessary.
+We have locations across Florida, Georgia, Kentucky, North Carolina, South Carolina, Tennessee, and Virginia, so come directly to us whenever you need us — no referral necessary.
 Book your appointment today!

 New Patient or Feeling Anxious?
 Frequently Asked Questions